 Similar to vibration and temperature, wine is negatively affected by prolonged or intense exposure to light sources.
 Wine is relatively safe from contact with light while on the inside of a fridge.
 However, easily place a wine cooler in any location in your home with minimal UV light exposure.
 Internal refrigerator lights are often strong and harsh, and may affect a wine’s ability to properly age in storage.

 It’s true that wine bottles made using dark colored glass block some of the harmful UV rays from contacting the contents of the bottle.
 However, it’s still worth avoiding further contact by storing the bottles away from sunlight.
 Some wine coolers have clear glass doors requiring installation away from windows.
-Yet others have wood-paneled doors that would be perfect for storing your wine in a location that gets a lot of sun.back to menu ↑
+Yet others have wood-paneled doors that would be perfect for storing your wine in a location that gets a lot of sun.

 A Proud Display

-As a wine lover, you’re proud of the growing collection of vintages you’ve gathered.
-Why hide them away in a refrigerator when you could display them in an attractive case?
-Many wine coolers have clear glass fronts that allow you to see the arrangement of bottles on the inside.
+Display wine in an attractive case rather than a refrigerator!
+Clear glass fronts display wine bottles on the inside.
 Similar to displaying a vintage firearm or a famous piece of artwork, many collectors choose a wine cooler that allows them to show off their hard-earned collection.
-If you ask them what they think of the wine cooler vs refrigerator debate, they’ll likely tell you it’s a no brainer in favor of the former.
 Wine coolers come in varying sizes.
-From countertop models that hold only a few bottles to large, freestanding models that hold several hundred or more.
-So there’s a perfect model out there for your needs.
+From counter-top models that hold only a few bottles to large, freestanding models that hold several hundred or more.
+So, there’s a perfect model out there for your needs.
 It’s impossible to showcase a wine collection held hostage inside of a refrigerator.
-Perhaps you are interested in showcasing and discussing your collection?
+Perhaps, you are interested in showcasing and discussing your collection?
 Consider this important point when you deciding between a wine cooler and refrigerator.

 More recently, wine coolers are available in sizes and models that fit under a countertop similar to a dishwasher.
 This is a great option if free space is an issue in your household.
 Or if you simply want your wines to be within easy reach of your kitchen and dining area.
 Some models also have reversible doors so you can choose in which direction it will swing open.
 This is a must for small spaces or high-traffic areas within the home.

 Wine coolers are often available with a choice of metal racks or wooden racks.
-Wooden racks look nicer, but are generally more expensive.back to menu ↑
+Wooden racks look nicer, but are generally more expensive.

-Home vintners will often choose a wine cooler for their storage needs because they are easier to organize than a fridge.
+Home vintners will often choose a wine cooler for their storage needs.
+Because, they are easier to organize than a fridge.
 Some key factors include keeping track of when a bottle went in the cooler.
 And, tracking the temperature and humidity levels.
 In addition, keep up with when the bottle will hit its prime to be ready for consumption.
-Also, organize your wine cooler into labeled sections.

 A wine cooler will allow you to extend the life of your wine.
 In addition, you can age it perfectly.
 A serious but useful investment for any wine lover, you’re sure to find a model that fits with your home, collection, and lifestyle.

 Considering whether to purchase a wine cooler vs refrigerator is a complex process.
 The process involves thinking about many different variables that are personal and can quickly change.
-Maintaining a stable, precise temperature at which to store and serve your wines is the most important and noticeable benefit of having a your collection stored in a wine cooler.
-Coolers are also ideal for aging and come in attractive models that can be used for display purposes in any room in your home.
-Remember that wine coolers come in all sizes, colors, and prices.
-So, you’re sure to find a model that works best for you and your wine collection.
-Keeping the above points in mind as you consider whether to store your wine in a wine cooler vs refrigerator will help you make the best decision.back to menu ↑
+Maintaining a stable, precise temperature at which to store and serve your wines is important.
+Coolers are also ideal for aging.
+Don’t forget wine coolers are attractive and can be used for display purposes in any room in your home.
+Remember wine coolers come in all sizes, colors, and price ranges.
+So, find a model that works best for you and your wine collection.
+Keeping the above points in mind, consider whether to store wine in a wine cooler vs refrigerator.

 Buying a Wine Cooler